 - starchy foods with every meal - potatoes, yams, rice, bread, plantain or unsweetened breakfast cereals

 - fruit and vegetables at two or more meals every day

 - one or two servings of soft cooked meat, fish, egg (well cooked), tofu or pulses (beans or lentils) a day

 You can encourage your baby to chew and feed themselves even if they have no teeth yet by giving the following finger foods:

 - slices of soft fruit like bananas, pears, peaches or melon

 - cooked vegetable pieces like broccoli, cauliflower, carrots or courgette

 - cooked pasta shapes

-Pregnant women, or women trying for a baby, should take a daily supplement of folic acid and continue up until the 12th week of pregnancy.
-All pregnant and breastfeeding women should also take a daily vitamin D supplement.
+Pregnant women, or women trying for a baby, should take folic acid daily and continue up until the 12th week of pregnancy.
+All pregnant and breastfeeding women should also take a daily vitamin D supplements.

 Six months after the birth if your baby is breastfeeding – you should give the baby vitamin drops containing vitamins A, C and D.